Ken doesn't like to talk about the accident, but I do. Not because I enjoy re-living it, but because that was the night I learned that I matter.

-My daughter protested, but climbed out through the shattered side window and helped her brother out after her.
+My daughter protested, but climbed out through the shattered side window.
+Someone stopped and helped her brother out after her.
 By then, sirens were approaching and neighbors were running out of their warm, dry homes.

 "That's the Goodwins' van," I heard one of them say.

 "Ma'am, how many people are in the vehicle?" someone called in to me.
-I knew the First Responders from my husband's department; I recognized Chief Dan Johnston's voice.
+I knew the First Responders from my husband's department; I recognized the voice as belonging to Dan, the chief.

 "Just the two kids and me, Dan," I called back.
 I couldn't understand why he was so polite and kept calling me "ma'am".
 After all, I had made baby quilts when his children were born, and had handed down my children's clothes to his children.
 We certainly knew each other beyond the "ma'am" and "sir" stage.

 He was peering in through the glass and branches, trying to see my face.
 "Who is that?" he asked.

 "Amy.
 Ken's wife."

 His reaction surprised me.
 They were trained, after all, to keep emotion at bay in all situations.
 Never look at the victim's face, Ken had told me during his training.
 Look for injuries, look at skin tone to assess their condition, but don't ever look at the face.
 This is a small town, and we're all going to recognize a victim at some point.